MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-mysql-deployment-v1.md

 **`TaskNameSelector`** - **Type**<br>
 `string`.
 Allowed values: `SqlTaskFile` (MySQL Script File), `InlineSqlTask` (Inline MySQL Script).
 Default value: `SqlTaskFile`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selects one of the options between the Script File & Inline Script.
+Optional.
+Selects one of the options between Script File & Inline Script.

+- `SqlTaskFile` (default), for use with the `SqlFile` argument
+- `InlineSqlTask`, for use with the `SqlInline` argument.

-Note: these values are case-sensitive.
+**Note**: these values are case-sensitive.
 <!-- :::editable-content-end::: -->
 <br>